ISP19/problems/basic-security-in-django/answer/README.md

-## Answer to a Security in Django question
+## Answer to a basic Security in Django question
 > Note: There might be more problems in the category.

 In the given problem, it seems there are two possible vulnerabilities: CSRF and XSS.